 Deputy Inspector Hughes has worked in several different assignments as a deputy sheriff to include the Milwaukee County Criminal Justice Facility, the Patrol Division as a deputy assigned to expressway patrol operations, as a detective in the Criminal Investigation Division (CID) assigned to the Warrant Squad, the Gun Reduction Interdiction Program (GRIP unit) and the Targeted Enforcement Unit (TEU).

 Currently, Deputy Inspector Hughes is the commander of the Police Services Bureau.
 He was the Patrol Division commander from 2012 to 2016, the MCSO training director in charge of our training academy from 2010 to 2012, and he has served in a supervisory capacity as a lieutenant and a sergeant within the Expressway Patrol Division from 2006 to 2010.
 Deputy Inspector Hughes has extensive experience in police field operations as well as presidential and other high-level dignitary protection, special event planning and operations, and protest mitigation.

 Deputy Inspector Hughes was appointed to the MCSO SWAT Team in January 2001 as a SWAT technician.
-He then moved up in the ranks holding a position of sniper, assistant team leader, team leader, and is currently the assistant SWAT team commander.
+He then moved up in the ranks holding a position of sniper, assistant team leader, team leader, and is currently the SWAT team commander.
 He has been a Wisconsin LESB-certified firearms instructor as well as a certified sniper instructor.